 October 21, 1861- Battle of Ball's Bluff, Virginia.
 Colonel Edward D. Baker, senator from Oregon and a friend of President Lincoln, led troops across the Potomac River only to be forced back to the river's edge where he was killed.
 The ensuing Union withdrawal turned into a rout with many soldiers drowning while trying to re-cross the icy waters of the Potomac River.

 January 19, 1862- Battle of Mill Springs, Kentucky.
-The Union victory weakened the Confederate hold on the state.
+This Federal victory weakened the Confederate hold on the state.

 February 6, 1862- Surrender of Fort Henry, Tennessee.
-The lost of this southern fort on the Tennessee River opened the door to Union control of the river.
+The loss of this southern fort on the Tennessee River opened the door to Federal control of the river.

 February 16, 1862- Surrender of Fort Donelson, Tennessee.
-This primary southern fort on the Cumberland River left the river in Union hands.
-It was here that Union General Ulysses S. Grant gained his nickname "Unconditional Surrender".
+This critical fort on the Cumberland River left the river in Federal control.
+It was here that US General Ulysses S. Grant gained his nickname "Unconditional Surrender" Grant.

 February 22, 1862- Jefferson Davis is inaugurated as President of the Confederate States of America.